shivangg/SimpleAdmin/README.md

 # SimpleAdmin
 Simple Admin page made to update and delete users from the database.
-Up at kakashi.uphero.com
+Online [here](http://kakashi.uphero.com).